arg0n4ut/Viaje-Ya/README.md

 # Viaje-Ya
-Simple tool for organizing group trips.
+Simple web app for organizing group trips.

 Development in the practical part of the course "Cloud Computing: Fundamentos e Infraestructuras" at the Universidad de Granada, taught by Claudia Villalonga.